WXDEL/RNA/README.md

 $./RNA.sh query db out RNAlen

-  query: a query file,UMI seqs and copy count in fasta format.
+  query: a query file, UMI seqs and copy count in fasta format.
   db: a db file: RNA seqs in fasta format.
   out: an output file of alignment.
   RNAlen: input the length of RNA in the db file.